bonn0062/GSoD/absolute_beginners_outline.rst

   - Binary operators

   - Once you've created your arrays, you can start to work with them.
-For example, if you create two arrays, one called "data" and one called "ones"
+For example, if you create two arrays, one called "data" and one called "ones":

 .. image:: images/np_array_data_ones.png

-you can simply add them together by using the plus sign.
+You can easily add them together with the plus sign.

 .. image:: images/np_data_plus_ones.png
     :width: 100%